 RESCUE AND REHABILITATION

-ick and injured seabirds are either collected by SANCCOB staff following notifications from the public … or brought directly to one of our Centres by a member of the public.
+ick and injured seabirds are either collected by SANCCOB staff following notifications from the public or brought directly to one of our Centres by dedicate First Responders and members of the public.
 We also work with SANParks, CapeNature and Robben Island Museum Colony Managers who monitor established seabird nesting sites and identify abandoned chicks and eggs.
 In emergency situations, such as a major oil spill, our 24 hour rescue service is augmented by teams of trained volunteers.

 Once admitted to one of our centres, staff stabilise, diagnose and treat the bird.
 Diagnostic tools include clinical examination, clinical chemistry, haematology, radiography, endoscopy and various other tests.
 Our Cape Town centre has an operating theatre with an X-ray facility, suction unit and anaesthetic machine, whilst the Eastern Cape centre makes use of an external veterinary practice.
 We are able to treat a wide variety of cases, including lung and air sac infections, fractured limbs, lacerations, bite wounds, eye problems and systemic diseases.